prashanthkeetha/AzureDveops/AzureDevOpsPipeline.md

         b) Repos: This is where developers commit code(that means where devlopers push the code to the repository)
              * Azure Repos support (Git)
                      |
+             * To creata repository inside the project we use REPOS click on the repos and files(Inside that add New repository,
+                       |
+                   Import Repository and
+                       |
+                   Manage Repository.
+                    * Adding a new repository: just adds a new source code repository to that project.(It doesn't mean adding new project)
+                    * Importing New repository: It allows us to bring existing repository from an external source like GitHub into current Azure DevOps Project as a new Repository.
+                        * If you're moving a project from GitHub to Azure DevOps, you can use the "Import Repository" option to bring in
+                        the repository, including its entire commit history, into your Azure DevOps project without needing to manually clone and push the data.
+               * After creating Repository we can see the clone which have (SSH AND HTTPS) login

             i) Files:
             ii) Commits: